itrharrison/ukskao-townhall-25/README.md

 | 16:15 | **End** |  |  |

 ## Local Information
+### Accommodation
+The venue is located just to the East of Cardiff city centre, less than five minutes walk from the main shopping street.
+As such there are many hotels throughout the city at all budget levels within walking distance.

+### Arrival
+If you are arriving on the day, Cardiff Central train station is around a twenty minute walk from the venue.
+You can also take the bus numbers 57/52/58 or take the short train transfer to Cardiff Queen Street station, which is less than five minutes walk away.

 ### Food and Drink
 As well as the usual chains Cardiff city centre has a thriving independent food and drink scene and you can find a list of recommended places [here](https://www.google.com/maps/d/u/0/edit?mid=1Z-K3QlnnRexcsHMl1_EkTq2LOI4hY4A&usp=sharing).
 If you aren't sure what you want then [Church Street](https://maps.app.goo.gl/vTQiCPYMxWSbMEsU7) and the surrounding arcades has a high density of good options.